Approximate group context tree: Oracle Approximate Context Tree

-Given a ``confidence radius" the context tree for the approximate model solves the following oracle problem for some $k\geq 1$ and $r\geq 1$: where the minimum is over all finite complete trees.
-The choice of $k$ and $r$ typically depends on the final purpose of using the model (see Section \ref{Sec:Applications} for examples).
+Given a ``confidence radius" the context tree for the approximate model solves the following oracle problem for some $\k\geq 1$ and $r\geq 1$: where the minimum is over all finite trees.

-The context tree $T$ that solves the oracle problem (\ref{Def:Oracle}) balances the bias of a misspecified model and the variance associated with its estimation measured as a function of the confidence radius.
-We discuss a suitable data-driven choice for $\conf$ in Section \ref{Sec:Data-drivenChoice}.
-For now, we just note that in general $\conf$ should depend on the metrics $d_\ell$, $\ell=1,\ldots,\LL$, and we assume that $\conf(w)$ is componentwise increasing in $w$, that is, $\conf_\ell(w) \leq \conf_\ell(w')$ if $w'\succeq w$ .
+The context tree $T$ that solves the oracle problem (\ref{Def:Oracle}) balances the bias of a misspecified model and the variance associated with its estimation measured as a function of the confidence radius which is assumed to be componentwise increasing in $w$, that is, $\conf_\ell(w) \leq \conf_\ell(w')$ if $w'\succeq w$ .
 For convenience we also assume that $0\leq \conf_\ell(w)\leq 1$ for all $w\in A^*$.

 \begin{remark}[On the oracle problem, non-uniqueness] The oracle problem (\ref{Def:Oracle}) might have multiple solutions.
 Although the results derived here allow for any such solution to be considered, the oracle further selects a context tree by fixing the paths which achieve the optimal value of the oracle's objective function and further minimization of the criterion function over the remaining paths. \end{remark}